aio-libs/aiohttp/docs/client_websockets.rst

                       :class:`str` (converted to *UTF-8* encoded bytes)
                       or :class:`bytes`.

-   .. method:: close_exception()
+   .. method:: exception()

-      Returns close exception if any occurs or returns None.
+      Returns exception if any occurs or returns None.

    .. method:: receive()

       A :ref:`coroutine<coroutine>` that waits upcoming *data*